PCO Air Purifier Technology

 PCO technology is a fundamental scientific innovation in the air purification industry.
 Most PCO devices fall short of taking full advantage of the photocatalytic process, by employing low-quality electronical components and filters.

-Luckily, the latest advancements in air purification technology allowed us to develop KORU Air focusing on maintaining an extremely high air purification effectiveness, while limiting our impact on the planet and on customer’s pockets with a permanent and washable filter perfect to capture even up to 99% of virus and bacteria.
+Luckily, the latest advancements in air purification technology allowed us to develop KORU Air Purifier focusing on maintaining an extremely high air purification effectiveness, while limiting our impact on the planet and on customer’s pockets with a permanent and washable filter perfect to capture even up to 99% of virus and bacteria.

 Leave a comment